Solar Immersion Switches

 If you’re considering or have already installed solar panels on the roof of your home, you’ll be aware that some of your generated electricity will be lost to the grid through export.
 This is common among domestic properties and the reason why deemed export is currently paid (for half of your generation).
 But, there is a way to combat this loss and it won’t affect your export or Feed-in-Tariff (FIT) payments.

-Solar immersion switches (also known as solar hot water controllers) are connected to your solar array and the immersion heater in your domestic hot water tank (if you have one).
+Solar immersion switches (also known as solar switches) are connected to your solar array and the immersion heater in your domestic hot water tank (if you have one).
 They work by detecting when excess energy is being exported to the grid and diverting it to the immersion heater where it is stored as hot water.
-Of course, some energy will be exported overall, but only once the tank has reached the desired temperature (normally 60 degrees).
+Of course, some energy may still be exported, but only once the tank has reached the desired temperature (normally 60 degrees).
 This not only means you’re getting the most out of your generated renewable electricity, but also saves you money importing electricity or firing your boiler for your hot water.

 With over 45,000 Solar iBoost controllers installed in the UK, this model is adaptable and cost effective to install.
 The unit works by clamping onto your household meter and sending signals to the receiver, which in turn directs the surplus PV generation to the immersion heater in the hot water tank.